Jos Louis: Variations

 The Jos Louis is also available in a 30-gram half-moon shape, called the 1/2 Jos Louis, and a bar-shaped version called the Jos Louis bar.
-The bar contains the normal cream filling found in the Jos Louis and also has a chocolate filling and weighs 53 grams.
+The bar contains the normal creamy filling found in the Jos Louis and also has a chocolate filling and weighs 53 grams.
 The ½ Moon cake is essentially a Jos Louis without the chocolaty coating, but has a smaller portion size of 51 grams.
 The ½ Moon is available in either chocolate or vanilla.
-A double-layered variant, the Super Jos Louis, has a layer of cream filling in the middle.
+A double-layered variant, the Super Jos Louis, has two layers of creamy filling in the middle.

 In 2006, Entenmann's began distributing an equivalent of the ½ Moon in the US, with "Enten-Mini's Chocolate Half Rounds".